Joi Baba Felunath (film): Plot

-Although warned by Maganlal, Feluda didn't lose interest in the case, and deduces that Machhli Baba is actually a fraud working for Maganlal.
+Although warned by Maganlal, Feluda doesn't lose interest in the case, and deduces that Machhli Baba is actually a fraud working for Maganlal.
 A member of the Ghosal family, Bikash Singha, was also bribed by Maganlal to steal the Ganesh and hand it over to him.
 Feluda gets hold of Bikash and makes him confess his involvement in the theft.
 But Bikash states that when he went to steal the Ganesh, it was not there.
 Several questions arise in Feluda's mind.
 Where is the Ganesh, then?
 Why was the innocent idol-maker of the Ghosals, Shashibhushan Pal, murdered brutally?
 What plan did the Ghosal family head hatch upon with his grandson to save the Ganesh?

 Finally, everything is revealed: Umanath Ghoshal's son, Rukminikumar (a.k.a.
 Ruku) got to know that Maganlal was planning to steal the Ganesh statue, so he hid the Ganesh statue in the idol of Maa Durga's Lion.
 Shashibabu, while painting the lion got the statue and handed it to Bikash—without knowing his involvement with Maganlal—before going home because of his sudden illness.
 Afraid that Shashibabu would reveal everything and would unintentionally ruin his plan, Maganlal sends a henchman with Bikash to liquidate Shashibabu.
 The henchman with the help of Bikash, tracks down Shashibabu, murders him brutally by stabbing him and disposes off the knife in the Ganges.
 Subsequently, after an intricately planned sting operation, Maganlal and Machhli Baba are arrested by the Varanasi police.

-The story ends with Lalmohan Babu realising that Ruku's plan of hiding the statue inside Maa Durga's Lion idol actually came from one of his own thriller novels and Feluda praising him for creating such an idea.
+Feluda reveals that the idol was a replica and the actual one was safely kept in the Ghosals' bank.
+The Ghosals praise him for his excellent deduction and observation skills.